nxt-ext/nxt/DEVELOPERS-GUIDE.md

 ### Mobile App ###

 The NXT wallet can run as a mobile app composed of two main modules:
-1. The existing web wallet deployed as a mobile device
+1. The existing web wallet deployed as a mobile app
 2. The SkyNxt application based on ionic 2.0 and AnjularJS developed in TypeScript under the /html/app folder

 To build the Android APK application follow these steps (Tested on Windows 7 64 bit):
 1. Install node.js (tested with Node 4.4.7 and npm 2.15.8), Apache Cordova (tested with Cordova 6.3.1), ionic 2.0 beta (tested with ionic 2.0.0-beta.37) - useful link https://ionicframework.com/getting-started/
-2. Install Android SDK Manager (tested with version 25.2.2)
+2. Install Android SDK Manager (tested with version 25.2.2) - follow the guidelines regarding necessary USB device drivers and modules to install.
-3. Make sure the commands: node, npm, cordova and ionic are available from any command prompt.
+3. Make sure the commands: node, npm, cordova and ionic are available from the command prompt.
 4. On Windows make sure the adb.exe is in your search path (c:\Users\lyaf\AppData\Local\Android\sdk\platform-tools), probably also required on Linux
-5. Special care should be taken in order to work without root privileges on Unix (the current procedure assumes Windows administrator permissions), we recommend that you work with root privileges initially.
+5. Special care should be taken in order to work without root privileges on Linux and Mac (the current procedure assumes Windows administrator permissions), we recommend that you work with root privileges initially.
 6. From a temporary folder not under the git source tree, create a new ionic application named "html" using the command: ionic start html
 Make sure the process completes without errors.
 Test this sample application and see that you can deploy it to your Android mobile device
 7. Copy the node_modules and plugins folders from your sample application to the <NXT Root>/html folder
-8. From the <NXT Root>/html install additional dependencies: npm install gulp-watch npm install del npm install run-sequence
+8. From the <NXT Root>/html install additional ionic dependencies: npm install gulp-watch npm install del npm install run-sequence